Skip to content

 • a Commonwealth citizen with the right of abode (Immigration Act 1971, s.2(1)(b)).

 Before 1 January 2021, an EEA national who was exercising one of his/her free movement rights was not ‘subject to immigration control’ (Immigration Act 1988, s.7(1), repealed by Immigration and Social Security Co-ordination (EU Withdrawal) Act 2020, schedule 1 para 1).
-But EEA nationals and EEA family members who were lawfully present in the UK before 1 January 2021 have preserved rights until their application to the EU Settlement Scheme is finally determined (provided they applied on or before the 30 June 2021 deadline), or after then if they have been granted EU pre-settled status.
+This provision continues to operate in the same way for a person who:

 Eligible classes